-Those potentially requiring a Los Angeles foreclosure defense need to know that this bill would basically lock into law many of the terms that were spelled out in the national foreclosure settlement lawsuit that was reached with the five largest banks and attorneys general from 49 states‚ including California.
+Those potentially requiring a Woodland Hills foreclosure defense need to know that this bill would basically lock into law many of the terms that were spelled out in the national foreclosure settlement lawsuit that was reached with the five largest banks and attorneys general from 49 states‚ including California.

-According to the Los Angeles Times‚ this is essentially a package of bills where the main focus is aiding borrowers who are lagging behind on their mortgage payments by helping them to avoid a foreclosure.
+According to the Woodland Hills Times‚ this is essentially a package of bills where the main focus is aiding borrowers who are lagging behind on their mortgage payments by helping them to avoid a foreclosure.

 This is crucial when you consider that our state was hit hard by the foreclosure crisis.
 In fact‚ when we look at the 100 ZIP codes in the country with the highest foreclosure rate‚ nearly 40 of them were here.

 Attorney General Kamala D. Harris was quoted as saying that the measure would ensure that underwater borrowers in California who want to stay in their homes will have access to a process that will allow them to do just that.